amritkaur58/Rides/README.md

 2. Display a button on the Vehicle Details screen and when pressed:

 • Display a bottom sheet
-• On the bottom sheet display an estimated carbon emissions based on the vehicles kilometrage returned from the API,
+• On the bottom sheet display an estimated carbon emissions based on the vehicles kilometrage returned from the API.